- Home

 Depression

-Depression is one of the most common mental health conditions in Australia where people often experience intense low mood which interferes with their daily activities.
-Depression could occur due to a life-changing event, illness, accidents, changes in relationships, or due to financial distress.
-Feeling low or sad constantly, speak to an AHPRA-registered doctor using 24/7 telehealth services from anywhere in Australia.
+Depression is one of the most common mental health conditions in Australia where people often experience intense low mood, which interferes with their daily activities.
+Depression could occur due to a life-changing event, illness, accidents, changes in relationships, or financial distress.
+Speak to an AHPRA-registered doctor using 24/7 telehealth services from anywhere in Australia.

 When to consult a doctor for depression?